raghvendra5688/Drug-Repurposing/README.md

 c) Spike protein

-An installation guide is included in this repository which should complete all system requirements.
+An installation guide ("installation_guide.txt") is included in this repository which should complete all system requirements.

 This package contains seven individual machine learning models.
 The four traditional machine learning models are as follows: